 25. Do not trash talk relatives

 If you do not like your spouse’s second cousin and if you have a foul mouth, it’s better to not voice those opinions.
 They are your spouse’s family and no amount of trash talking is going to change them.
 But it might hurt your spouse.
-So, a tone that down as well.
+So, the tone that down as well.

 First-year of marriage is more about surviving just the first year.
-It will set how you grow as a newlywed to a happily married couple.
+It will set how you grow from a newlywed to a happily married couple.
 As much as it is to enjoy yourself in the beginning, it is equally important to know what works for you together and what doesn’t.
 To each couple their own.

 The first year of marriage culminates into the Paper Anniversary.
-The 10th year anniversary is called Tin anniversary, the 20th is China and 25th is Silver Anniversary.
+The 10th year anniversary is called the Tin anniversary, the 20th is China and 25th is Silver Anniversary.

 It is the hardest because you are completely exposed to your partner for the first time, warts and all.